AdityaJaiswal17/AdityaJaiswal17.github.io/_projects/projects.md

 All the codes are written in C++ along with openMP implementation in some of them (has been mentioned wherever needed).
 All the data was visualized using [**gnuplot**](http://www.gnuplot.info/) after the results, users can modify and use various ways like [**matplotlib**](https://matplotlib.org/) as well for the visualization.

+**Note: All codes presented here were independently developed by me.
+The links provided lead directly to my GitHub repository.**

 Numerical Methods
 ======